openvinotoolkit/training_extensions/README.md

 For those who would like to contribute to the library, see [CONTRIBUTING.md](CONTRIBUTING.md) for details.

-Thank you to all of the people who have already made a contribution - we appreciate your support!
+Thank you! we appreciate your support!

 <a href="https://github.com/openvinotoolkit/training_extensions/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=openvinotoolkit/training_extensions" />